Your Garden as a Symphony

 If you are a serious gardener like I am, right about now you are being bombarded with catalogs from nurseries across the country with photos of fabulous plants.
 By all means check the “zone hardiness” of your plant selections, as all plants will not grow in all zones.
 For example, I am in love with the Dwarf Burning Bush shrub (Syringa vulgaris) however it will not grow in my zone; nor do most lavenders and the lilac shrubs, which are the most fragrant of all shrubs.
 Now there is a new hybrid lilac shrub called Dwarf Josee Lilac (Syringa josee) which is supposed be hardy in my zone, so I will give it a try.

 When I started the Master Gardeners course I was annoyed by all of those crazy Latin names assigned to each plant.
 But I quickly began to understand their importance.
-Each plant is assigned two botanical names, the first name is always written starting with a capital letter and that first name denotes the genus or major plant family.
-The second name is always written in....http://ladatanews.com/images/data130216v4.pdf
+Each plant is assigned two botanical names, the first name is always written starting with a capital letter, and that first name denotes the genus or major plant family.
+The second name is always written in lowercase and represents the species.
+Take the Wandering Jew plant for example, within that genus there are there are several species, the varigated (Tradescantia zebrina), Queens purple heart (T. pallidia), and the fuzzy wandering jew (T. sillamontana).

 Remember, never get too busy to stop and enjoy the beautiful flowers!